gitorko/gitorko.github.io/content/post/distributed-locking-postgres/index.md

 4. Use virtual threads cleanup locks after duration is completed.
 5. Only the node/server that acquired the lock can release the lock.

+Postgres is not a distributed database, here the services that run are distributed, the services require a lock which is provided by postgres.

 ### Code

 {{< ghcode "https://raw.githubusercontent.com/gitorko/project05/main/src/main/java/com/demo/project05/service/InternalLockService.java" >}}